 Variable Annuity Fees

 Though variable annuities have both risk and volatility, they offer investors the opportunity for maximum growth.
-With a variable annuity, you select from among various investment options (usually mutual funds) in which to invest.
+With a variable annuity, you select from various investment options (usually mutual funds) to invest.

 The success or failure of your investments will significantly impact the amount of money you have.
 In addition to commission and administration expenses, variable annuities typically have investment management fees, which can be .25% – 2.00% of the account value annually.